 “Google, please bring in more support staff for help with manual verifications and listing merges!”

 “They should use email to notify GMB owners of all actions taken by others against their listings, such as questions and answers.
 Relying on the smartphone apps for notifications is an insufficient solution.”

 “There’s not a lot of great information on Google posts or photo selection.
 I want Google to share the minimum and maximum sizes for photos, share address guidelines, and to tell us which information is best for strong GMB posts.”

 Fix #5: Directories

 While directories can be useful for those looking for inspiration or doing initial research, they can be frustrating for local businesses who’d love their place in the rankings.
-In a recent blog, Hubspot’s Alex Birkett shared some useful tips to help you challenge these goliaths.

 “Reduce the number of directory sites that appear in the organic listings.
 It’s a terrible user experience to search for a local business, and land on a directory site that causes another search, or click to an actual business site.”

 “Google should reduce their reliance on directory sites for keyword searches.
 These are for-profit sites, and hinder local businesses’ ability to work for first page results.”

 Whether it’s fixing bugs, adding in-demand Google My Business features, or merely keeping the SEO community up-to-date with what’s expected from them, it’s clear that SEOs remain at the mercy of Google’s offering.
 We’ve found out what local SEOs want, so Google, the rest is up to you.

 What do you think Google needs to fix to help achieve your local SEO goals?
 Let us know in the comments below.